-Well, all this seemed wrong to me.
-First, the Jews never ate pickled brisket with cabbage, or not as far as I know (not that the combination isn’t very good).
-Second, pickled beef is an old dish in England, as I discussed in an earlier blog entry.
-It seems unlikely that a specialty of English manor houses and prosperous farms would be unknown a hop and a skip over the Irish Sea, particularly at a time Britain governed all of Ireland.
+Well, all this seems wrong to me.
+First, the Jews never ate pickled brisket with cabbage and potatoes, or not as far as I know.
+Second, corned beef in different forms (wet-pickled, dry-cured, spiced, etc.) is an old dish in England, as I discussed in an earlier blog entry.
+It seems unlikely a hallowed dish of English manor houses and prosperous farms would be unknown a hop and skip over the Irish Sea, particularly when Britain governed all of Ireland.

-A quick check at Google Books produced these references viz.
+A quick check in Google Books produced these references viz.
 Ireland and corned beef:

 - Fraser’s Magazine (1863), “A Fortnight in Ireland in the Lent of 1863“.
-(Fraser’s was a reputed magazine of the Victorian era.
-It was authored by a collective and the articles were not individually credited):
+Fraser’s was a reputed magazine of the Victorian era authored by a collective, the articles were not individually credited:

-Batch chap is cured pig’s cheek, then a well-known product in parts of Britain.
-Thus, albeit a pork product was also mentioned, it was listed after corned beef.
-The 1820s were still early days for the Irish influx to America in the 19th century.
-It is implausible that newly-established Irish-Americans brought an unknown dish back to the homeland which promptly became famous.
+Bath chap is a cured pig’s cheek, then a well-known product in different parts of Britain.
+Hence, albeit a pork product was also mentioned, it was listed after corned beef.
+The 1820s were early days for the Irish Catholic influx to America.
+It is unlikely newly-established Irish-Americans brought a dish largely unknown in Ireland back to the homeland on visits there and it promptly became popular.

-Unquestionably, the bulk of the Irish people suffered severe famine which led to the exodus mentioned, but the populace who still ate well knew corned beef throughout the century, per Fraser’s Magazine.
-This being so, there had to be a history of appreciation of corned beef in Ireland (with cabbage to boot) well before 1800.
-This moreover is borne out by these further references.
+Unquestionably, the bulk of the Irish suffered severe famine which led to the exodus mentioned.
+Nonetheless, the populace who still ate well knew corned beef throughout the century, per Fraser’s Magazine.
+This being so, there had to be a history of corned beef in Ireland, with cabbage to boot, well before 1800.
+Moreover this is supported is by these further references:

 A corned rump of beef and cabbage is a favourite dish with all persons in Ireland – either peers or peasants.
 Corned beef is styled beef by the Irish people; and beef and cabbage are looked upon as forming a splendid dish by our people.

 Lynch adds that the poorest people ate bacon when they could have it – no beef.
-It is possible that the bulk of the people who left Ireland for America hadn’t regularly eaten corned beef at home, although this is far from clear to me, but in any case once they could afford one of the prized dishes of the old country, they made sure to get some.
-This is quite different IMO from learning the habit from other ethnic presences such as the Jews.
+The bulk of the people who left Ireland for America possibly hadn’t regularly eaten corned beef at home, although this is far from clear, but in any case once they could afford a prized dish of the old country, they made sure to have some.
+This is quite different from learning the habit from other ethnicities including the Jews.

 I may observe that corned beef, mutton, and fish are rather common at the inns in Ireland, as having frequently few guests the …

-Barry explains that the inns he frequented generally had a slow business and therefore had to rely on salted provisions as a staple.
-Since he states commercial travellers used them (salesmen on the road), one can’t attach exclusively a high-rank status to corned beef in Ireland was a choice only of an Anglo-Irish elite or other prosperous residents as some have argued.
+Barry states the inns he frequented generally had a slow business and had to rely on salted provisions as a staple.
+Since he indicates commercial travellers used them, that is, salesmen on the road, it cannot be that corned beef in Ireland was a choice only of an Anglo-Irish elite or other prosperous residents as some have argued.

-The last two references post-date somewhat the start of Irish emigration to America, but I don’t think it can be credibly argued that the appreciation of corned beef in Ireland was a rebound effect of that emigration.
-None of the three sources above refer to America in relation to the food observations.
-And again, corned beef was well known in not-far-away England.
-Clearly, Ireland had had it for a long time and I think it is likely they brought the taste to America.
+References #2 and #3 above post-date the start of Irish emigration to America, but none of the three sources refers to America in relation to corned beef.
+These sources suggest to me, together with corned beef long being known in nearby England, that Ireland had it for a long time and brought the taste to America.